japila-books/apache-spark-internals/docs/storage/StorageStatus.md

 For a `RDDBlockId`, `removeBlock` finds the RDD in <<_rddBlocks, _rddBlocks>> and removes the `blockId`. `removeBlock` removes the RDD (from <<_rddBlocks, _rddBlocks>>) completely, if there are no more blocks registered.

 For a non-``RDDBlockId``, `removeBlock` removes `blockId` from <<_nonRddBlocks, _nonRddBlocks>> registry.

-NOTE: `removeBlock` is used when `StorageStatusListener` spark-webui-StorageStatusListener.md#updateStorageStatus-unpersistedRDD[removes RDD blocks for an unpersisted RDD] or spark-webui-StorageStatusListener.md#updateStorageStatus-executor[updates storage status for an executor].

 === [[addBlock]] Registering Status of Data Block -- `addBlock` Method